Kiran01bm/aws-related/sqs/ReadMe.md

-SQS is Distributed Queue Service which provides quick and reliable message exchange solution.
-Message consumption from SQS is Pull Based and messages can be of maximum 256kb of text in size.
+1. SQS is Distributed Queue Service which provides quick and reliable message exchange solution.
+2. Message consumption from SQS is Pull Based.
+3. Messages can be of maximum 256kb of text in size.

-SQS is also used as a trigger for EC2 autoscaling ie Scaleout when number of messages in SQS is more and ScaleIn when number of messages in SQS is low.
+4. SQS is also used as a trigger for EC2 autoscaling ie Scaleout when number of messages in SQS is more and ScaleIn when number of messages in SQS is low.

 ### Queue Types
 1. Standard